 A Home & Duct Performance Test can thoroughly evaluate your home’s comfort systems, and pinpoint the precise causes of problems.
 Whether your home has too much or too little humidity, hot or cold spots, a damp basement, or polluted air, the experts at Oliver can locate the problem and offer solutions to correct it.
 And if your utility bills are high (and whose aren’t these days?), the Oliver experts can make suggestions to correct that too.

 Once a Home & Duct Performance Test has been completed, and you have decided on a course of action, Oliver technicians are available to assist with heating, air conditioning, humidifiers, dehumidifiers, duct cleaning, plumbing, electrical services, and new installations.
-And with accreditation from the Better Business Bureau, and multiple Angie’s List Super Service Awards under their toolbelts, you can be sure that you’re getting the best of the best in whole-house service from Oliver Heating, Cooling, Plumbing, & Electrical.
+And with accreditation from the Better Business Bureau, and multiple Angie’s List Super Service Awards under their toolbelts, you can be sure that you’re getting the best of the best in whole-house service from Oliver Heating & Cooling.

 It’s what we do.
 And we’d love to show you how we can help in your home.
 So give us a call today at 1-800-522-4884.